Aidenthien/SplitTripBills/README.md

    - WhatsApp, Email, Google Drive, and other installed apps
    - PDF is automatically deleted from device after sharing
    - No permanent storage impact on your device

+### 🧮 Using the Universal Calculator

+1. **Access the calculator**:
+   - Tap the **"Calculator"** tab in the main navigation (middle tab)
+   - Independent of any specific trip - works with any currency pair
+2. **Select currencies**:
+   - Tap the **base currency** dropdown to choose your home currency
+   - Tap the **target currency** dropdown to choose the foreign currency
+   - Exchange icon shows the conversion direction
+3. **Set exchange rate**:
+   - Tap the **exchange rate** area to open the rate input modal
+   - Enter the current market rate (e.g., 4.500 for MYR to USD)
+   - Tap **"Update"** to save the new rate
+4. **Perform calculations**:
+   - Use the calculator as normal for any mathematical operations
+   - Enter amounts in the target currency
+   - Tap **"Convert to [Base Currency]"** to see the equivalent
+5. **Real-world usage**:
+   - Check current exchange rates online and input them manually
+   - Calculate costs before travel to different countries
+   - Compare prices across different currencies
+   - Get accurate conversions independent of any trip settings

+### 🧮 Using the Quick Calculator (Trip-Specific)

+1. **Access the calculator**:
+   - From any trip dashboard, tap the **calculator icon** in the top-right corner
+   - Calculator shows the conversion rate from target currency to your base currency
+2. **Perform calculations**:
+   - Use standard operations: +, -, ×, ÷
+   - Enter amounts using the number pad
+   - Clear calculations with the red "C" button
+3. **Currency conversion**:
+   - Enter the amount in the **target country's currency** (e.g., Korean Won, Japanese Yen)
+   - Tap **"Convert to [Base Currency]"** to see the equivalent in your home currency (MYR)
+   - Results show 3 decimal places for financial accuracy
+4. **Real-world usage**:
+   - Check menu prices to understand the real cost in MYR
+   - Convert shopping prices before making purchases
+   - Quickly evaluate if group expenses are reasonable
+   - Calculate your portion of shared costs in familiar currency

 ### 📷 Managing Receipt Photos